Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Use mnemonics.
 Mnemonics are devices like little phrases or catchy songs that help people remember things.
 For instance, you might use the phrase black-eyed Susan to remember the name of that new coworker with dark eyes

-Most importantly, ask for help.
+Most important, ask for help.
 Look to your family and friends, or a professional.
 Let your family know that you are having a hard time focusing and may need help or reminders with certain tasks.
 If you have serious concerns about your memory or focus, talk to your cancer doctor.
 It may be recommended that you see a neuropsychologist.
 This is a psychologist who specializes in studying the relationship between the brain and behavior.
 He or she may be able to give you more personalized advice.
 Ask your doctor for a referral.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |